jfasch/jfasch-home/trainings/log/detail/2023-02-13/index.rst

 Pi and some network equipment and build up a local network where we can log in from our PCs.

-Please check that connecting to some foreign untrusted LAN is permitted IT-wise.
+Please check that connecting the course participants' PCs to some foreign untrusted LAN is permitted IT-wise.

 Agenda
 ------